gabrielfalcao/aikido/docs/source/index.rst

 Welcome to Aikido's documentation!
 ----------------------------------

-Aikido is a set of tools for the self-defense of MacOS user...
+Aikido is a multi-language set of tools for the self-defense of MacOS users

 .. toctree::
    :maxdepth: 2